samaritans-digital/recruitment-dashboard/README.md

 To list recent applicants, this app uses a postgres database separate from the live DynamoDB database that applications are written to as they come in.

 This is partly because of limitations querying DynamoDB.
-This doesn't hurt data integrity since no data is editable from this dashboard.
+This doesn't hurt data integrity since that data isn't editable from this dashboard.

 The postgres database is synced daily at 4am using a Heroku scheduler job, which runs the following tasks sequentially: